datagrok-ai/public/help/develop/how-to/write-demo-scripts.md

 Every demo script should be registered as a package demo function.
 To do that, add a function to your `package.ts` file.
 It should have the `meta.demoPath` parameter, where you specify the path of the demo.
+Also, you have to specify the demo script type with a `meta.isDemoScript` parameter, which can be either set to True or False.
 There is also an optional parameter, `description`, which contents are displayed in the UI tooltip in the demo application.

 ```typescript
 import {demo} from './demo-app/demo-script';